Supersingular Hecke modules as Galois representations

-We end this paper by discussing assignments of ${\rm Gal}(\overline{F}/F)$-representations to supersingular $G$-representations.
+We end this paper somewhat speculatively by discussing assignments of ${\rm Gal}(\overline{F}/F)$-representations to supersingular $G$-representations.
 The functor $M\mapsto V(M)$ invites us to search for meaningful assigments of (complexes of) supersingular ${\mathcal H}$-modules to supersingular $G$-representations $Y$.
-First we suggest to study the left derived functor of the functor taking $Y$ to the maximal supersingular ${\mathcal H}$-sub module of $Y^{I_0}$.
+First we suggest studying the left derived functor of the functor taking $Y$ to the maximal supersingular ${\mathcal H}$-submodule of $Y^{I_0}$.
 This entails working in derived categories and appears to be the most natural approach.
 Nevertheless, as a variation of this theme we then suggest an {\it exact} functor from (suitably filtered) $G$-representations to supersingular ${\mathcal H}$-modules.
 It builds on a general procedure of turning complexes of ${\mathcal H}$-modules into new ${\mathcal H}$-modules, applied here to complexes arising from $E_1$-spectral sequences attached to the said left derived functor.

 Apparantly, the constructions and results of the present paper call for generalizations into various directions.
 We mention here just the obvious question of what happens if the pro-$p$-Iwahori Hecke algebra ${\mathcal H}$ attached to $G={\rm GL}_{d+1}(F)$ is replaced by pro-$p$-Iwahori Hecke algebras ${\mathcal H}$ attached to other $p$-adic reductive groups $G$.
-In extrapolation of what we did here, the general Langlands philosophy suggests to search for a functor from ${\mathcal H}$-modules to Galois representations such that in some way the algebraic $k$-group with root datum dual to that of $G$ shows up on the Galois side --- just as it does here in Theorem B. In a subsequent paper we will propose such a functor.
+In extrapolation of what we did here, the general Langlands philosophy suggests searching for a functor from ${\mathcal H}$-modules to Galois representations such that in some way the algebraic $k$-group with root datum dual to that of $G$ shows up on the Galois side --- just as it does here in Theorem B. In a subsequent paper we will propose such a functor.
 However, in its formal shape it will {\it not} precisely specialize to the functor discussed here if $G={\rm GL}_{d+1}(F)$\footnote{but of course, it will be closely related}, and Theorem A will {\it not} be a special case of what we will then prove for general $G$'s.

-The present paper is essentially self contained (except that it cites the main result of \cite{peterlec}).